Insight users and permissions

-Note: You cannot create roles in Insight.
+Note: You cannot create or manage roles in Insight.

 Analyzers can create and share objects, such as folders, analyses, and dashboards to the Company Shared folder.
 This shared folder is visible to your organization's Insight users.
 When an analyzer saves an object to the shared folder, it inherits the permissions of that folder.
 Analyzers can change the permissions for objects they own so that they can restrict access based on responsibilities.

 Note: You can assign permissions to specific users, but this can be difficult to maintain and you should do this sparingly.

 - You must be the object owner to change permissions.

 - The object you are updating must be located in the Company Shared folder.

 - In Insight, in the Company Shared folder, browse to the object that you want to change permissions for.

 - Click More > Permissions.
 You must be the owner of the object to change the permissions.

 - To grant access to a user, click Add users/roles and complete the dialog.
 Use the Set Permission to drop-down list to set the appropriate permissions.